software-mansion-labs/EIP712-cairo-article/article.md

     params: [accounts[0], JSON.stringify(msg)]
 })
 ```
-After you input this JS code into the console on the MetaMask website it will trigger a signing request (of course normally you wouldn't do it this way but it's just for demonstration's sake).<br/><br/>
+After you run this this JS code in the browser's console on the MetaMask website it will trigger a signing request.
+An application would use a similar code to get user's accounts and signature. <br/><br/>
 <img alt="Screenshot 2022-10-12 at 10 41 54" src="./graphics/metamask.png"><br/><br/>
 As you can see everything is transparent so you don't have to sign something blindly - that's one of the pros of using EIP-712 standard.<br/><br/>
 <img alt="Screenshot 2022-10-12 at 10 41 54" src="./graphics/signature.png"><br/>
 When you sign this message you will receive the message signature that we need.
-Then you would need to call the contract that we're writing from your StarkNet account which expects two input variables: your Ethereum address and the message signature that you have just created.
+After that we can send a transaction containing both the Ethereum address and the signature to StarkNet's contract.
+## Creating a connection
+Before we create a connection we need to ensure that the caller owns both the addresses.
+This is how we can do it:
+1. Sign the structure containing the StarkNet address with our Ethereum account
+2. Call the contract that we are creating with received signature and our Ethereum address from your StarkNet account.
+3. By calling `get_caller_address()` and using it as our Starknet address we ensure that it indeed belongs to the user and we will use it when reconstructing a signed message.
+4. Recreate the message structure and hash it with keccak256.
+5. Extract Ethereum address from Ethereum signature and the hash from previous step.
+6. Compare Ethereum address received as an input to the address extracted from the step before.

+The hardest part for us is getting the hash of our message.
+Once we have that, we can use a built-in function `verify_eth_signature_uint256` that combines steps 5 and 6 and will do all the heavy lifting, dealing with complicated math.
+So we will have to write a function that constructs an eip712 structure and returns its hash.

 ## Recreating and hashing the message
 ### The basic idea
-Since the ownership of the Ethereum account is confirmed by signing the message for which the private key is needed, we also need to confirm that the user owns the StarkNet account of which's address he is using.
+Since the ownership of the Ethereum account is confirmed by signing the message for which the private key is needed, we also need to confirm that the user owns the StarkNet account that is supposed to be connected.
 That's why we're deliberately not passing `starknet_address` as an input variable, instead, we call `get_caller_address()`, which we'll use as the address we need.
-Connection will be created only if the address of an account's executing the tx is the one signed.
+The connection will be created only if the address of the account executing the tx is the one signed.
 ### Constants
 Instead of calculating the structure hash every time, we can precalculate it and store it as a constant to save us some computationally expensive operations.
 Additionally, Ethereum uses a pre-chosen prefix, which is explained in the [documentation](https://eips.ethereum.org/EIPS/eip-712)